 Awkward expression.
 I suggest something like: "The produce of goats is mostly meat and their milk is seldom marketed.
 A meat market requires a cluster of relatively high income earners, usually located far from river islands, and the demand is highly seasonal.
 In contrast, cow milk can be marketed locally with stable demand, the lactation length is 227 days, and milk yield is 2.2 kg per day (Rokonuzzaman et al., 2009)."

-p.11, 3rd para "two intersections between the steady state line, one unstable and one stable equilibria"
+p.11, 3rd para "two intersections between the steady state line, one unstable and the other stable equilibria"

-p.11, footnote 12 " k2 is an unstable equilibrium that no individual would deviate from, but we include this point to the region of attraction of C for the sake of simplicity."
+p.11, footnote 12 " k2 is an unstable equilibrium that all individuals would deviate from, but we include this point to the region of attraction of C for the sake of simplicity."

-p.12, 1st para "In the empirical section, we followed Bandiera et al. (2017) and took the production nonconvexity as given and interpreted the lower repayment rates and smaller cattle holding for a smaller upfront loan size as evidence consistent with a poverty trap."
+p.12, 1st para "In the empirical section, we followed Bandiera et al. (2017) in interpreting the lower repayment rates and smaller cattle holding for a smaller upfront loan size as evidence consistent with a poverty trap with nonconvex production technology."

-p.12, 3rd "In each village, we created a census of household wealth ranking by a participatory ranking process."
+p.12, 3rd "In each village, we conducted a census of households with their wealth ranking made through a participatory ranking process."

 *p.12, 3rd-4th para "we asked the least wealthy households in terms of asset ownership.
 We then asked to form a member committee of 10 households, of which 6 are ultra poor and 4 are moderately poor.
 As we admitted households on a first come, first served basis, these 10 households are the first to join the membership of microfinance in respective poverty classes.
 After receiving acceptance for study participation (‘pre-acceptance’ in Figure 3), baseline data was collected in 2012 prior to the debt contract type randomization."